 Cross-Program Initiatives focuses on three broad goals:

 Investing in leadership is a core value of the Foundation that permeates all of our activities.
 Through Cross-Program Initiatives we aim to:

 - Advance extraordinary leadership through the Barr Fellowship: Since 2005, Barr has recognized and invested in close to 60 Boston leaders through the Barr Fellowship.
-We are refining the program based on lessons from its first decade and plan to identify a new cohort in 2017.
+We refined the program based on lessons from its first decade and selected a new cohort in 2017.